-- You can de-prioritize inventory management because it is not one of the most important aspects of lab business.
+- You can de-prioritize inventory management because it is not one of the most important aspects of the lab business.

 In our opinion, both of these points are actually a misconception or can be called a myth.
-We hope that at the end of the article you will be convinced that inventory management is one of the most important aspects of lab business and you don’t have to track too many things to manage this area effectively.
+We hope that at the end of the article, you will be convinced that inventory management is one of the most important aspects of lab business and you don’t have to track too many things to manage this area effectively.

 You can de-prioritize inventory management because it is not one of the most important aspects of lab business

 This is the data from the KPMG report “The Healthcare Diagnostics Value Game”, they took inputs from the top executives of the diagnostic industry on what are the top challenges that they are facing in the market and rated them accordingly.
-The biggest challenge we learnt is pricing pressure from competitors and in some countries from government price cappings.
+The biggest challenge we learned is pricing pressure from competitors and in some countries from government price cappings.

 In addition to this, many tests are becoming commoditized, so differentiating is going to be difficult with time.
 (Commodised products are the ones that cannot be differentiated.
-For example, there are 2 stores that are selling 24-carat gold.
+For example, 2 stores are selling 24-carat gold.
 If both of the stores have ISO certificates then buying gold from any of these 2 stores is not different from a consumer point of view.
 This means you cannot differentiate your offerings to customers.
 So gold is a commoditized product.)